jaswdr/blog/content/posts/p-value.md

 ### Definition

 By definition the P-value is a measure of the probability of obtaining a result that is different from the null hypothesis.
-The Null Hypotheis is the hypothesis that the result is the same as the one we are testing, in other words, the hypothesis that nothing has changed.
+The Null Hypothesis is the hypothesis that the result is the same as the one we are testing, in other words, the hypothesis that nothing has changed.

 The P-value is a number between 0 and 1.
 The closer to 0 the p-value is, the more likely the result is to be different from the null hypothesis.
 Otherwise, if the p-value is closer to 1, the result is more likely to be the same as the null hypothesis.